pmean/build-website/text/17/survey-data-r.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/survey-data-r/"
 date: "2017-07-12"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Complex surveys
-tags: Complex surveys, R software
+- R software
 output: html_document
 ---

-I've not had a chance to test this code, but it looks pretty good for anyone who might want to analyze one of the dozens of large databases produced by the U.S. Government.
+I've not had a chance to test this code
+- but it looks pretty good for anyone who might want to analyze one of the dozens of large databases produced by the U.S. Government.